Aristotle-Metadata-Enterprises/wcag-zoo/docs/development/using_wcag_zoo_in_python.rst

 Using WCAG-Zoo validators in python
 ===================================

-As WCAG-Zoo is a native python library, it can be imported and used in Python scripts easily.
+As WCAG-Zoo is a native Python 3 library, it can be imported and used in Python 3 scripts easily.

 Once installed from ``pip`` (``pip install wcag_zoo``), load any of the validators and call ``validate_document`` on an instance as shown in the example below.